 Bile, which is produced in the liver and concentrated in the gallbladder, helps in the digestion of fatty foods.
 Bile reaches the gallbladder though tube-like structures called ducts.
 Ducts leaving the liver meet to form the common bile duct (CBD), and the cystic duct connects the common bile duct to the gallbladder.
 Injury to the ducts leaving the liver or to the common bile duct during surgery are preventable injuries that can be catastrophic.
 Patient safety requires that avoiding bile duct injury should be the surgeon’s primary goal.
 Studies have shown that misidentification by the surgeon of the ductal structures is the most common reason for these injuries.

 Despite being a golden rule that a surgeon must never clip or cut a structure unless he is absolutely sure of what the structure is, common bile ducts are misidentified as cystic ducts at an alarming rate.
 The New York gallbladder malpractice lawyers at Simonson Goodman Platzer PC have investigated and won many cases where the common bile duct was injured in this way.

-If have been injured during gallbladder surgery, make sure you contact the highly experienced Gallbladder Surgery Malpractice Lawyers at Simonson Goodman Platzer PC.
-They have decades of experience helping people like you recover damages for medical malpractice injuries.
+If you have been injured during gallbladder surgery, make sure you contact the highly experienced Gallbladder Surgery Malpractice Lawyers at Simonson Goodman Platzer PC.
+We have decades of experience helping people like you recover damages for medical malpractice injuries.

 Call 1-800-405-7783 today to schedule your free consultation with an experienced New York Gallbladder Surgery Attorney.